baiyueh/PANINIpy/Documentation/Papers/distributional_regionalization.rst

 Tutorial
 ===============

-Code to perform spatial regionalization based on optimal information compression derived in ‘Spatial regionalization as optimal data compression’.
-Inputs an event dataset of the form \[(adjlist, dists, pops)\], where:
+Code to perform spatial regionalization of distributional data using method derived in "Spatial regionalization as optimal data compression" (Kirkley, 2022, https://arxiv.org/pdf/2111.01813).

+Inputs adjlist, dists, pops, where:

 - **adjlist:** List of lists, representing the adjacency list of integer node indices for each unit.
 - **dists:** 2D numpy array with normalized probability mass function for each unit, representing the distribution of different categories.
 - **pops:** Array representing the populations of the units.

-Outputs a regionalization result of the form \[(inverse compression ratio, cluster labels, distributions)\], where:
+Outputs a regionalization result of the form inverse compression ratio, cluster labels, distributions, where:

 - **inverse compression ratio:** The ratio of the description length after clustering to the description length of naive transmission.
-- **cluster labels:** List of cluster labels for all units.
+- **cluster labels:** List of cluster labels for all units, ordered by their index in the input adjlist.
 - **distributions:** The distributions input to the algorithm.

-using the following clustering objective:
+Algorithm minimizes the following Minimum Description Length (MDL) clustering objective over spatial partitions \mathcal{P} (Eq.
+8 in https://arxiv.org/pdf/2111.01813):

 .. _equation1: